ickb/proposal/README.md

 Summing up, in the first deposit phase, these rules must be followed:

-- A **deposit** is defined as Nervos DAO deposit with an iCKB Logic Lock `{CodeHash: iCKB Logic Type ID, HashType: Type, Args: Empty}`.
+- A **deposit** is defined as Nervos DAO deposit with an iCKB Logic Lock `{CodeHash: iCKB Logic Hash, HashType: Data1, Args: Empty}`.
 - A single deposit unoccupied capacity cannot be lower than `1000 CKB` nor higher than `1M CKB`.
 - A group of same size deposits must be accounted by a receipt.
-- A **receipt** is defined as a cell with iCKB Logic Type `{CodeHash: iCKB Logic Type ID, HashType: Type, Args: Empty}`, the first 16 bytes of cell data are reserved for:
+- A **receipt** is defined as a cell with iCKB Logic Type `{CodeHash: iCKB Logic Hash, HashType: Data1, Args: Empty}`, the first 16 bytes of cell data are reserved for:
   - `union_id` all zero, it's reserved for future updates to data encoding (4 bytes)
   - `deposit_quantity` keeps track of the quantity of deposits (4 bytes)
   - `deposit_amount` keeps track of the single deposit unoccupied capacity (8 bytes)